microsoft/VPTQ/README.md

 ## News
 - [2024-9-20] Inference code is now open-sourced on GitHub—join us and contribute!
-- [2024-9-20] VPTQ paper has been accepted for a main track presentation at EMNLP 2024.
+- [2024-9-20] VPTQ paper has been accepted for a main track at EMNLP 2024.

 ## [**Tech Report**](https://github.com/microsoft/VPTQ/blob/main/VPTQ_tech_report.pdf)